WOOSIG2022/zipline-curator/README.md

 C:\Users\shopp\Anaconda3\envs\Py38\lib\site-packages\zipline\assets\asset_writer.py:823: FutureWarning: iteritems is deprecated and will be removed in a future version.
 Use .items instead. for column, dtype in df.dtypes.iteritems():
 ```
-To correct it, just go to the file and replace .iteritems with .items.
+To correct it, just go to the file and replace .iteritems() with .items().

 Warning 2.